qooxdoo/qooxdoo/documentation/manual/source/pages/widget/table.rst

     var table = new qx.ui.table.Table(tableModel);
     this.getRoot().add(table);

-One of the importat parts of the table is the table model.
+One of the important parts of the table is the table model.
 The first line creates a simple table model.
 In the second and third line, we configure the table model with some column names and data.
 With that model, we can create a table and add it to our application, as the example shows in the last two lines.

 Editable Column
 ^^^^^^^^^^^^^^^